ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 7. Find $\Delta$t for as many clear periods you have and not how many periods that is.
 8. Fill your data table with your measured $\Delta$t and the number of periods, n.

-Figure GUAC shows how you will be collecting your data.
+Figure 9 shows how you will be collecting your data.

 :::Figure:Figure
 :::row